Apollo Crews: Early career (2009–2011)

-Dragon Gate and affiliates (2011–2015)
+Dragon Gate (2011–2015)

 On September 9, 2011, Uhaa took part in a tryout seminar held by the Dragon Gate USA promotion.
 He was immediately signed for appearances for not only Dragon Gate USA, but also its parent promotion, Dragon Gate, and close affiliates Evolve and Full Impact Pro (FIP).
 He made his wrestling debut for Dragon Gate USA later that same day, defeating Aaron Draven in a squash match.
 Uhaa made his pay-per-view debut the following day at Untouchable 2011, where he answered Brodie Lee's open challenge and dominated him, before Lee left the ringside area.
 The following day at Way of the Ronin, Uhaa defeated Facade, Flip Kendrick and Sugar Dunkerton in a four-way match.
 On October 29, Uhaa made his first appearance for Full Impact Pro, when he defeated Jake Manning for FIP Florida Heritage Championship.
 Uhaa then entered a storyline, where different Dragon Gate USA stables tried to recruit him to join them.
 On November 30, Uhaa made his Japanese debut for Dragon Gate, during an event produced by the villainous Blood Warriors stable.
 Uhaa defeated Kotoka in a match that lasted 99 seconds, establishing himself as the newest member of Blood Warriors in the process.
 For the rest of the tour, which lasted through December 25, Uhaa worked alongside the Blood Warriors stable, winning every one of his matches.
 At the end of 2011, Dragon Gate USA named Uhaa the Best Newcomer of the year.
 He also finished second behind Daichi Hashimoto in Wrestling Observer Newsletters award category for Rookie of the Year.